 Cons of WooCommerce

-WooCommerce has some cons as well, these include:
+WooCommerce has some drawbacks: